Skip to Content

 Teresa Edgren, MSN, RN – Associate Director of Patient Care Services/Nurse Executive

-It is my distinct honor to serve and represent the outstanding Nursing staff at the William S Middleton Memorial Veterans Hospital as the Associate Director of Patient Care Services (ADPCS)/Nurse Executive.
-I am excited to work with extraordinary Nurse leaders, Nurses, and support staff throughout the organization as we continue our Magnet Journey towards a fourth designation in 2023.
-Our Professional Practice Model guides our commitment to Veteran Centered Care, Evidence Based Practice, Shared Decision Making, Interprofessional Relationships, Professional Development and Leadership at all levels of Nursing.
+It is my distinct honor to serve and represent the outstanding nursing staff at the William S Middleton Memorial Veterans Hospital.
+I am excited to work with extraordinary nurse leaders, nurses and support staff.
+Our professional practice model guides our commitment to Veteran-centered care, evidence based practice, shared decision making, interprofessional relationships, professional development and leadership at all levels of nursing.

-The VA has so many great opportunities for Nurses to pursue their passions and interests.
-I started my career at the VA in 2007 as the MRSA Coordinator and rolled out the MRSA screening process throughout the facility.
-I then had the distinct pleasure of being the Nurse Manager of a medical surgical unit from 2007 thru 2011.
-Then, in 2011 a unique opportunity was offered to me to open the new Community Living Center (CLC), a short stay rehabilitation, skilled Nursing, and hospice unit.
+VA has so many great opportunities for nurses to pursue their passions and interests.
+I started my career at VA in 2007 as the MRSA Coordinator and rolled out the MRSA screening process throughout the facility.
+I then had the pleasure of being the nurse manager of a medical surgical unit from 2007-2011.
+In 2011, a unique opportunity was offered to me to open the new Community Living Center (CLC), a short stay rehabilitation, skilled nursing and hospice unit.
 It was such a privilege to be part of the CLC team and provide another level of care to our Veterans.
-In 2016 I was selected as the Chief of Emergent, Transitional, Speech and Audiology.
-I thoroughly enjoyed that opportunity to stretch and grow, learning about the ED, Telephone Care Center now known as the Clinical Contact Center, Mental Health and Speech and Audiology.
-While in this position I was detailed to the ADPCS at North Chicago/FHCC Lovell for which I was later selected for the position and served there until August 2020.
-It was an honor to not only serve the Veterans but to serve the Navy recruits and active-duty service members as well.
-I was excited to return to Madison in August of 2020 to serve in an acting role as the Chief of Quality Improvement prior to starting my position as the Chief of Emergent, Transitional and Mental Health.
-And on March 1st, 2021, I started in my current position as the ADPCS/Nurse Executive.
-So, as you can see, from the experiences that I have been fortunate to have served in throughout my career, the VA offers many opportunities to “Love What You Do”.
+In 2016, I was selected as the chief of Emergent, Transitional, Speech and Audiology.
+I thoroughly enjoyed that opportunity to stretch and grow, learning about the ED, Clinical Contact Center, Mental Health and Speech and Audiology.
+While in this position I was detailed to the associate director for patient care services at Captain James Lovell Federal Health Care Center in Chicago, which I was later selected for and served until August 2020.
+It was an honor to not only serve the Veterans but to serve the Navy recruits and active duty service members.

 - Teresa Edgren, MSN, RN